MicrosoftDocs/win32/desktop-src/Controls/psm-insertpage.md

 - Prsht.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PSM\_INSERTPAGE message

 Inserts a new page into an existing property sheet.
 The page can be inserted either at a specified index or after a specified page.
-You can send this message explicitly or by using the [**PropSheet\_InsertPage**](propsheet-insertpage.md) macro.
+You can send this message explicitly or by using the [**PropSheet\_InsertPage**](/windows/win32/Prsht/nf-prsht-propsheet_insertpage?branch=master) macro.

 ## Parameters